schwiddi/nodejs_tutorial_things/readmes/npm.md

 # package json versioning things
 the Caret ^ tells that the major version should stay 16.X.X here if there is Tilde ~ then it should stay 1.1.X

+# get list off all modules and dependencys used
+npm list

+npm list --depth=0